MAbdelhamid2001/NLP-Speciality/Text Generation/README.md

 - I have implemented two Text Generation Models
-  -  Generate shakespeare Noovel based on charcter wise genration using LSTM
+  - Generate a Shakespeare novel based on character-wise generation using LSTM
-  - Generate Tv-scripts for simpson series based on word generation using LSTM
+  - Generate TV scripts for the Simpson series based on word generation using LSTM